KaustubhK94/Marathi_RAG_llamaindex/README.md

 **Marathi RAG Application file**
-PDF question answering system in marathi. using **"Telugu-LLM-Labs/Indic-gemma-2b-finetuned-sft-Navarasa-2.0"**
+Ask questions over A PDF that too in Marathi. using **"Telugu-LLM-Labs/Indic-gemma-2b-finetuned-sft-Navarasa-2.0"** And **Cohere's embed-multilingual-v3.0**